 Check out this 360 video of Catawba Falls by our friends at Namaste in Nature:

-Recent History: The new parking lot is constructed on a small piece of an 88-acre tract, which was acquired by the U.S. Forest Service in 2010 from the Foothills Conservancy.
+Recent History: The new parking area is constructed on a small piece of an 88-acre tract, which was acquired by the U.S. Forest Service in 2010 from the Foothills Conservancy.
 Funding for the land purchase came from the Land and Water Conservation Fund.
 The Foothills Conservancy has saved 1,000+ acres in this area from development!

 Directions: From Asheville, take I-40 east to Exit 73 at Old Fort.
-Before the exit ramp ends, take the right hand turn onto Catawba River Rd.
-If you are coming from east of Old Fort on I-40 west, take Exit 73, turn left and take the first right before McDonalds (on ramp to get back onto I-40).
+Before the exit ramp ends, take the right-hand turn onto Catawba River Rd.
+If you are coming from east of Old Fort on I-40 west, take Exit 73, turn left and take the first right before McDonald's (on ramp to get back onto I-40).
 Turn left onto Catawba River Rd.
 Drive three miles to the end of the road to the parking lot.